IanMadd/academic/content/post/2018-12-27-random-operations-in-git.md

-It is easy to accidentally make commits or other changes to the wrong branch in git.
+It's easy to accidentally make commits or other changes to the wrong branch in git.

 To display the git branch in the bash prompt open the bash profile: